What is a red cell distribution width test?

 Is there anything else I need to know about a red cell distribution width test?

-Be sure to talk to your provider before taking any supplements or making any changes in your eating plan.
+Be sure to talk to your provider before taking any supplements or changing your eating plan.

 The information on this site should not be used as a substitute for professional medical care or advice.
 Contact a health care provider if you have questions about your health.